Andover Municipal DepartmentsAdministrator

 Freon Appliances—Refrigerators/freezers (doors removed), dehumidifiers, air conditioners and metal appliances (ovens/ranges, washers/dryers, hot water heaters, lawnmowers (all fluids removed)) will be picked up by appointment only on the last Wednesday of every month.
 If you have one of these appliances to be picked up, please call Robyn at the Municipal Building at 973-383-4280, ext.
 224 to arrange for removal.

 Electronics—Electronics will NOT be picked up curbside.
 The state has mandated that all electronics be properly recycled.
-See links below for information on free e-cycle days at the SCMUA.
+See flier for information on free e-cycle days at the SCMUA.

 No Construction Material allowed.
 No asbestos, hazardous materials, tires, batteries, wet paint, or chemicals.
 For disposal information of these materials, please call The Sussex County Municipal Utilities Authority (SCMUA) Facility at 973-579-6998.
 They are located at 34 Route 94 South, Lafayette.